Som Kumar

-Som Kumar (born 27 February 2005) is an Indian professional footballer who plays as a goalkeeper for Slovenian PrvaLiga club Radomlje.
+Som Kumar (born 27 February 2005) is an Indian professional footballer who plays as a goalkeeper for Slovenian Second League club Slovan.

 Club career

 Early and youth career

-Som began his playing career in hometown Bangalore, at the age of 13.
+Som Kumar began his playing career in hometown Bangalore, at the age of 13.
 In 2018, he appeared with U13 side of Bengaluru.
 He then played for Boca Juniors U-13, and BYFL Academy team.
 Kumar's competitive club career began in 2020, when he travelled to Slovenia.
 At first, he signed with U17 team of NK Bravo.
 With Bravo, he took part in an U15 summer tournament in Italy.
 In that competition, he became prominent in a match against Bologna U17 in their 1–1 draw, in which he saved multiple penalties.
 He was then loaned out to another NextGen Liga club NK Krka, signing with their U17 team.
 He helped the team achieving third place in the league.
 He later appeared with U19 teams of both NK Bravo and NK Krka until moving to Olimpija Ljubljana.

 In February 2023, Som signed a contract with U19 side of NK Olimpija Ljubljana.
 He joined the team as their third-choice goalkeeper in mid-season transfer.
 After training with an Indian club, he joined Olimpija Ljubljana denying a move to the Indian Super League, stating "That was a good experience for me; it helped me understand how an ISL team works, and they offered me a contract.
 It's nothing that I have against the club or the ISL, but at the moment, I think my focus is to stay in Europe and train in Europe."
 He made his official league debut on 28 July, against NK Aluminij.
 He soon became regular starter for the club after showcasing his goalkeeping abilities in 2022–23 NextGen Liga.
 He also made it to the team's UEFA European Under-19 Championship squad, alongside friendly tour to Austria in June.
 In July, Som was called up to the senior squad, but remained uncapped in Slovenian PrvaLiga.

 Kerala Blasters

 In June 2024, Som was signed by the Indian Super League club Kerala Blasters on a four-year deal, till 2028.
 He was the first Blasters' signing under new coach Mikael Stahre.
 Som made his senior debut on 1 August with Kerala Blasters in the 2024 Durand Cup match against Mumbai City FC, where he kept a clean-sheet as the Blasters won the match with a record-breaking score of 8–0.
 He then kept two more consecutive clean sheets against Punjab and CISF Protectors.
-On August 23, in the Durand Cup quarter finals against Bengaluru, Som collided with Bengaluru striker Jorge Pereyra Díaz within eight seconds into the game, resulting in a head injury and was stretchered off after sustaining a severe cut.
+On 23 August, in the Durand Cup quarter finals against Bengaluru, Som collided with Bengaluru striker Jorge Pereyra Díaz within eight seconds into the game, resulting in a head injury and was stretchered off after sustaining a severe cut.
 Som made his Indian Super League debut on 20 October in a 2–1 win against Mohammedan Sporting.